Step-by-step guide for applying for financial aid

 - Online Student Loan Entrance Counseling.
 All federal financial aid recipients are required to complete an entrance counseling session (one time per school).
 Thunderbird will not certify a loan if loan entrance counseling has not been done.
 To complete the Entrance Counseling for the Federal Direct Stafford and Federal Direct Graduate PLUS Loans go to the following link: https://studentloans.gov/myDirectLoan/index.action.

 If, after you receive your award information, you decide:

 - You do not need the amount awarded, contact us at firstname.lastname@example.org with the net amount you desire to receive.

 - You no longer need financial aid, please reject the awards listed.

 STEP 8.
 Follow up - Award Notification

-Within 15 days of receipt of your Financial Aid Award Notification Letter, if you have not taken action on your awards via Access Thunderbird and/or we have not been notified that you have completed all necessary Master Promissory Note(s) for the Federal Direct Stafford and Federal Direct Graduate PLUS Loans, as applicable, and/or the loan entrance counseling, you will be sent a reminder notice of what must be completed before our office may complete the loan process.
-If you have accepted a Federal Direct Graduate PLUS Loan, we will communicate with you separately regarding what needs to be done if it is more than 80 days from start of the term.
+Within 15 days of receipt of your Financial Aid Award Notification Letter, if you have not completed all the items on the checklist in your Financial Aid Award Notification letter, you will be sent a reminder notice of what must be completed before our office may continue with the loan process.
 Should timely action not occur, you may be required to pay your bill even if financial aid funds are expected.